emazurek/wanderer.github.io/_posts/2014-08-12-running-contracts-with-vm.markdown

 ];
 {% endhighlight %}

 Since running a transaction in the VM is asynchronous lets wrap this in a function which we will use later.
-Running this transaction should create a new name register contract
+Running this transaction should create a new name register contract.
+It is important to note that `vm.runTx()` would also need a `Block` a the second parameter if the EVM code where to use any opcodes that accessed the block propeties.

 {% highlight javascript %}
 //runs a transaction through the vm